 To eliminate construction noise impacts, construction activities should be performed in accordance with the criteria presented in Table 14 of this report.
 However, as discussed in this analysis, it may not be possible to comply with the criteria with the use of typical construction equipment.
-A noise barrier, as discussed below, would eliminate the construction noise impact for homes on 11th Street (Phase 1 nighttime track installation), but additional control measures would be required for the Phase 2 nighttime track installation impacts at the Innovation Homes complex; for these homes, the nighttime noise could exceed the criterion, but these measures would mitigate the effects of the noise.
+A new noise barrier to control noise from train operations, as discussed above, would help to reduce the construction noise and avoid impacts for homes on 11th Street and some homes in the Innovation Homes complex, but additional control measures would be required for the Phase 2 nighttime track installation impacts at the Innovation Homes complex; for these homes, the nighttime noise could exceed the criterion, but the measures listed below would mitigate the effects of the noise.
 The following noise control measures are recommended for incorporation into the construction phase of Project:

-- Where feasible, require the Contractor to comply with a Performance Standard of 80 dBA 8-hour Leq during the daytime and 75 dBA 8-hour Leq during the nighttime at the property line of the sensitive receptor. - Prior to construction, require the Contactor to prepare a Noise Control and Monitoring Report, in which the contractor indicates what noise levels they expect to generate, noise control measures they intend to implement, and how they intend to monitor and document construction noise and complaints. - Locate noisy equipment as far as possible from noise sensitive receptors.
+- Where feasible, require the Contractor to comply with a Performance Standard of 80 dBA 8hour Leq during the daytime and 70 dBA 8-hour Leq during the nighttime at the property line of the sensitive receptor. - Prior to construction, require the Contactor to prepare a Noise Control and Monitoring Report, in which the contractor indicates what noise levels they expect to generate, noise control measures they intend to implement, and how they intend to monitor and document construction noise and complaints. - Locate noisy equipment as far as possible from noise sensitive receptors.
 In addition, the use of temporary barriers should be employed around the equipment. - Use temporary noise barriers along the working area and or project right-of-way.
 Barriers/curtains must achieve a Sound Transmission Class (STC) of 30 or greater in accordance with ASTM Test Method E90 and be constructed from material having a surface density of at least 4 lb/sq. ft. to ensure adequate transmission loss. - When nighttime or 24-hour construction will be required, BART and the contractor shall coordinate with residents to ensure that the affected residents are fully informed about the upcoming construction.
 Residents will be given the option of sleeping in hotel rooms at BART expense for the duration of the nighttime construction in areas where construction is expected to exceed the FTA criterion.
-Residents that work nights and sleep days in locations where construction noise is expected to exceed the FTA criterion will be given the same option. - Require ambient sensitive ("smart") backup alarms, SAE Class D, or limit to SAE Class C (97 dB) for vehicles over 2.5 cubic yard haulage capacity, or Cal-OSHA/DOSHA-approved methods that avoid backup noise for vehicles under 2.5 cubic yard haulage capacity. - Fit silencers to combustion engines.
+Residents that work nights and sleep days in locations where construction noise is expected to exceed the FTA criterion will be given the same option.

+- Require ambient sensitive ("smart") backup alarms, SAE Class D, or limit to SAE Class C (97 dB) for vehicles over 2.5 cubic yard haulage capacity, or Cal-OSHA/DOSHA-approved methods that avoid backup noise for vehicles under 2.5 cubic yard haulage capacity. - Fit silencers to combustion engines.
 Ensure that equipment has effective, quality mufflers installed, in good working condition. - Switch off engines or reduce to idle when not in use. - Lubricate and maintain equipment regularly.
 Well-maintained equipment is normally quieter than a non-maintained one. - Construction-related truck traffic should be re-routed along roadways that would produce the least disturbance to sensitive receptors.